Ecell-NITS/ecell-recruitment-23-api/README.md

-E-Cell Recruitment services for the recruitment of batch 2023-24
+# Rest API for the Recruitment of Batch 2023-24